GSAI Postgraduate Bursary Scheme (COVID-19 Version)

 The bursary can be used to cover:

-- conference registration fees
+• conference registration fees

 Application Process

-Successful applicants will be required to submit a short report (200-250 words) on the completed project and a travel expenses claim form, together with the necessary receipts, to the GSAI Secretary.
+Successful applicants will be required to submit a short report (200-250 words) on the completed project and a travel expense claim form, together with the necessary receipts, to the GSAI Secretary.
 They will also be required to acknowledge the support of the GSAI, should their research be published.

 It is expected that successful applicants attend the GSAI annual conference to partake in the prize-giving ceremony and they may be asked in advance of the event to draft a short conference report.